adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 ### **5.9.1.
 Initialization of cipher suite**
 <br>

-We need to generate a master secret then using this master secret, client random and server random we will initialize our keys.
+We need to generate a master secret.
+Then using this master secret, client random, and server random, we will initialize our keys.
 We will use these keys while encrypting/decrypting the SRTP packets further.

 <br>